 - Frankincense, jasmine, and orange

 Carrier oils are oils used to suspend and deliver essential oils.
-They are the base that you add essential oils into so that they are properly diluted before applying to your skin.
-Good choices for carrier oils are thin oils without a strong fragrance.
-Choose fractionated coconut oil, grapeseed oil, sweet almond oil, or jojoba oil to make aromatherapy perfume.
+They are the base that you add essential oils into so that they are properly diluted before applying to your skin, which can prevent irritation.
+Good choices for carrier oils are thin oils without a strong fragrance, as you want the essential oil scent to be the star.

 Great Flowers for Long-Lasting Color